A comprehensive list of bills being tracked by ISTA.

 State Bill Page: SB143

 SB146TEACHER COMPENSATION.
 (ROGERS L) Requires the department of education (department) to submit a report to the general assembly before November 1, 2025, that provides an analysis of the feasibility and cost of increasing school corporation employee health plan options.
-Creates the Indiana teacher recruitment program and fund.
+Creates the Indiana teacher recruitment program.
 Beginning June 30, 2025: (1) increases the minimum salary for a teacher employed by a school corporation to $45,000 (current law requires $40,000); and (2) requires a school corporation to expend an amount for teacher compensation that is not less than 65% of state tuition support (current law requires 62%).
 Amends the requirements for a school corporation and the department if the school corporation determines that the school corporation cannot meet minimum teacher salary requirements.
-Provides for certain paid new parent and childbirth recovery leave for teachers.
-Joins the interstate teacher mobility compact.
 Removes a provision that provides that the matrix rating system may not rank or compare teacher preparation programs.

 State Bill Page: SB146